State Public Health Order Info

-Through the efforts of multiple stakeholders, CDA leadership, legislative advocacy, and funding from the California Endowment, 24 million California residents (63.7 percent of the population) receive fluoridated water, a significant increase from 17 percent in the 1990s.
+Through the efforts of multiple stakeholders, CDA leadership, legislative advocacy, and funding from the California Endowment, nearly 23 million California residents (59.3% of the population) receive fluoridated water, a significant increase from 17% in the 1990s.

 Fluoride and IQ: Information on a recent study conducted in Mexico.

 The U.S. Center for Disease Control and Prevention provides extensive information about the science, practice, and benefits of community water fluoridation.